 Filomena Farms, llc honors and respects the diverse indigenous peoples connected to this region historically, in the present day, and for future generations.
 This tiny urban plot in North Portland plays a big part in all we do at Filomena Farms and is part of a distinguished regional legacy.
 This fraction of an acre is part of the traditional territories that served as Multnomah, Kathlamet, Clackamas, Chinook, Tualatin Kalapuya, Molalla and many others' village sites and summer encampments along the Columbia and Willamette rivers for thousands of years.

 What is most immediate through every day of our lives is how we relate to each other and our environment.
-It can be challenging and complex to craft a way forward that honors the best in each other and our environment.
+It can be challenging and complex to craft a way forward that honors the best in each other and our world.
 It helps to consider the work of David Holmgren and Bill Mollison who co-originated the concept of permaculture.
 Many have contributed to their work and have continued the ongoing conversation of resilience and regenerative design.
-Permaculture is founded on three core ethics: care for people, care for the earth, and sharing the bounty.
-Out of these core values come thought tools that support a comprehensive guide that, going beyond sustainability, supports a movement toward regenerative culture.
+Permaculture is founded on three core ethics out of which come thought tools to support the movement toward a more resilient, regenerative culture, and these form the foundation for 7 areas of action using 12 sustainable design principles.

 As an experimental urban nano-farm and creative studio, this is a place of innovation, tinkering, projects large and small, and the hope is to contribute a small collection of ideas and resources to the conversation about resilience, inspiration and agency in our lives and communities.